 Kenny Rogers the singer is no relation to Kenny Rogers the pitcher, though the latter's nickname "The Gambler" is a reference to the former.

 Jimmy Rodgers was an African American banjo player in the 20s and 30s.
 Jimmy Rogers was a Caucasian pioneer of pop-rock in the late 50s/early 60s with songs like "Honeycomb" and "Uh-oh, I'm Falling In Love Again".

 Romani: The Latin word for "Romans" (e.g. Romani ite domum!) which just happens to be the same word for gypsies.
 And the two words have no etymological connection.

-As the result of the merger between the two football unions in Canada which formed the league (and the fact that the teams were allowed to keep their previous names), from the mid 1950s to 1996, the Canadian Football League had both the Saskatchewan Roughriders and the Ottawa Rough Riders.
+As the result of the merger between the two football unions in Canada which formed the league (and the fact that the teams were allowed to keep their previous names), from 1958 to 1996, the Canadian Football League had both the Saskatchewan Roughriders and the Ottawa Rough Riders.
 Thankfully averted when the "new" Ottawa franchise was named the Renegades.
 They met four times in the Grey Cup.

 Bill Russell: Boston Celtics great, or longtime Dodgers shortstop?

 Lord Russell (that is, philosopher Bertrand Russell) and Lord Russell of Liverpool (that is, historian Edward Russell) were confused so often that they wrote a letter to The Times about it.